borisa99/nodejs-express-typescript-starter/readme.md

 npm run lint - eslint
 npm run format - prettier format
 ```

+# How to extend
+1. Create `{service name}` directory in services
+2. Create `I{service name}Service.ts` in it and define methods
+3. Create `{service name}Service.ts` that extends interface and implement business logic
+4.

 # Database query - in progress

 This application is using [knex](https://knexjs.org/#Builder-knex) as driver for database.
 You can use knex directly